 The City has a philosophy of community consultation and encouraging its residents to participate in elections.
-Postal voting has a much higher participation rate than "in person" voting.
+Postal voting has resulted in a higher participation rate than "in person" voting.

 The Electoral Commissioner has provided the cost estimate of \$80,000 (including GST) based on the following assumptions: